insin/react-lessons/README.md

 ### Exporting

-You can export the current lesson using the "Export Lesson" button, or the complete tutorial using "Export Tutorial" button.
+You can export the current lesson using the "Export Lesson" button, or the complete tutorial using the "Export Tutorial" button.

 You will be prompted to download a `.json` file containing exported data.